smilingsyntax/small-tools/readme.txt

 Requires at least: 6.0
 Tested up to: 6.7.2
 Requires PHP: 7.4
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight multipurpose plugin that provides essential tools for WordPress and WooCommerce users, eliminating the need for multiple plugins.
+A collection of small but powerful tools to optimize and enhance your WordPress site.

 == Description ==